Jomiri/pyfiberamp/README.rst

     result.plot_amplifier_result()

 The script plots the power evolution in the amplifier and the amplified spontaneous emission (ASE) spectra.
-The co-propagating pump is absorbed in the first ~1.8 m while the signal experiences gain.
-When the pump has been depleted, the signal starts to be reabsorbed by the fiber.
-This design is not perfect 1) because the fiber is too long and
+The co-propagating pump is absorbed in the first ~1.2 m while the signal experiences gain.
+When the pump has been depleted, the signal starts to be reabsorbed.
+ASE is stronger against the pumping direction.
-2) because the input signal is too weak to saturate the gain at the start of the fiber.

 .. image:: docs/images/readme_power_evolution.png
     :align: center